 Alternative: Using a Password Manager

 An additional option to store and save your passwords is to use Setapp’s Secrets application.
-Secrets uses encryption to save your passwords.
-This allows you to access your passwords with one passphrase and allows you to set up a passkey that is able to be used if you forget your password for the application.
+The Secrets app uses encryption to save your passwords.
+This allows you to access your passwords with one passphrase and allows you to set up a passkey that can be used if you forget your password for the application.

 The application also creates strong passwords for you to use on websites.
 Similar to Apple, Secrets can autofill on Safari, but it can also autofill on Chrome.
 It also allows for iCloud Sync.